The Last Drop of Water: Linda Arvidson's memoir

 Linda Arvidson wrote a memoir about her time with her husband D. W. Griffith after their separation, about her time working in the movie industry during the earliest years with him.
-Griffith was coming down from his enormous success of his film Enoch Arden (1911 film) and wanted to make a film because he "listened to the call of the desert".
+Griffith was coming down from his enormous success of his 1911 film Enoch Arden and wanted to make a film because he "listened to the call of the desert".
 They went to California because other companies were setting up there and the Griffiths wanted to take advantage of California's offerings in the early beginning of Los Angeles.
 Their company was on salary at this time and went on to California with a few scripts to produce movies.
 Mrs. Griffith refers to the film in her own words as a "big epic of a pioneer romance".
 She goes on to describe how the camp to film the movie looked like a small town because of the expansive crew and extras working on set, the regulars of the film and the women extras were put up in a nearby hotel.
 They had to do a retake because there was static within the film.
 Mrs. Griffith goes on to praise the artistic direction of the film compared to the "salacious" others during their day.